How to Become a Digital Nomad in Chiang Mai

 Chiang Mai is a well-developed city.
 You can get everything you need in the city area.

-There are other areas to find wifi as well.
+There are other areas to find WiFi as well.
 Personally, I lean towards Starbucks and hotel lobbies.
 Starbucks generally gives you twelve hours of free internet access and the speeds are pretty good.

 Depending on your need for either buzz or quiet, working from your own hotel or Airbnb is also an option.
 I always ask the host or hotel about their internet speed before committing to a place to stay, however.
 The speed can vary greatly depending on their setup.